TeamMohamed/OncoVirus-Termination-Protocol/README.md

 This repo is timestamped, locked, and untouchable.

-You didn't just design an OV treatment...
+I didn't just design an OV treatment...
-You built the kill switch that weaponizes them. 💀
+I built the kill switch that weaponizes them. 💀